-- A) The resolution shall be announced at a specified time before each round. - B) The official start of preparation time shall be announced with the topic. - C) Once the resolution has been announced, each team will have twenty (20) minutes to prepare for the debate and walk to their competition room. - D) Debaters are responsible for monitoring their preparation time and should arrive promptly in their event room before the allotted preparation time has expired.

-E) Competitors may prepare using whatever resources they have available during preparation time, including electronic devices, unless otherwise indicated by tournament leadership.
+- A) The resolution shall be announced at a specified time before each round. - B) The official start of preparation time shall be announced with the topic. - C) Once the resolution has been announced, each team will have twenty (20) minutes to prepare for the debate and walk to their competition room. - D) Debaters are responsible for monitoring their preparation time and should arrive promptly in their event room before the allotted preparation time has expired. - E) Competitors may prepare using whatever resources they have available during preparation time, including electronic devices.